DmitrySlesarev/Book-1/README.md

 # Book-1
-Here are the bunch of completed exercises from a book;
+Here are the bunch of completed exercises from a book by Zed A. Shaw;